Illinois Special Education Teacher Tuition Waiver (SETTW) Program

 - A maximum of 105 tuition waivers is awarded to qualified applicants who have graduated from an approved high school prior to the academic year in which the award is made.
 If more than 105 applicants qualify under these provisions, a lottery is used to select 105 recipients.

 - A minimum of 105 tuition waivers is awarded to qualified applicants scheduled to graduate from an approved high school in the academic year in which the award is made and who perform in the upper half of their class according to performance-based academic data provided by the high school at the end of the sixth semester.
 Recipients for this group are selected from among qualified applicants based on the highest ACT or SAT test scores from the appropriate time period.
 Any of the 145 tuition waivers not awarded under the provisions outlined in the two preceding bullets are awarded to this group.
-If the number of applicants who qualify under these provisions is greater than the available number of tuition waivers to be awarded, a lottery is used to select the appropriate number of recipients.

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.